 You can make certain types of minor changes to your house without needing to apply for planning permission these are called "permitted development rights".

 Can I find out online what is regarded as permitted development?

 Do you need permission? on the Planning Portal has guides, information on your responsibilities and common projects.
 It also has an interactive house and terrace, where you can click on the area of the house or the terrace to find out if work to that area of the property is classed as permitted development.

 Can permitted development rights be removed?

 In exceptional cases, permitted development rights may have been withdrawn from a property.
-In these circumstances, a planning application may be necessary, although no fee will be payable.
+In these circumstances, a planning application may be necessary.
 To find out if this is the case please contact Development Management.

 Permitted development limits for a dwelling house